formulahendry/vscode-dotnet-test-explorer/README.md

 * `dotnet-test-explorer.codeLensFailed`: The text to display in the code lens when a test has failed.
 (Default is **""**)
 * `dotnet-test-explorer.codeLensPassed`: The text to display in the code lens when a test has passed.
 (Default is **""**)
 * `dotnet-test-explorer.codeLensSkipped`: The text to display in the code lens when a test has been skipped.
 (Default is **""**)
 * `dotnet-test-explorer.pathForResultFile`: The path to (temporarily) store test result files in.
-(Default is os temp dir)
+(Default is OS temp dir)
 * `dotnet-test-explorer.autoExpandTree`: If true, the tree will be in an expanded state by default.
 (Default is **false**)
 * `dotnet-test-explorer.addProblems`: If true, failed tests will add to problems view.
 (Default is **true**)
 * `dotnet-test-explorer.autoWatch`: If true, starts dotnet watch test after test discovery is completed.
 (Default is **false**)